banescuema101/Tourism_Management/README.md

 ## Extra Functionality
 In the Database class, I added two extra methods:

-`disponibilitateMuzeu()` – assumes that a museum can be visited by at most 3 groups simultaneously in the same timetable, according to the museum’s internal rules.
+`museumAvailability()` – assumes that a museum can be visited by at most 3 groups simultaneously in the same timetable, according to the museum’s internal rules.
 When executing the ADD GROUP command, this method ensures that no more than 3 groups overlap in a time slot.
 If the limit is exceeded, a MuseumFullException is thrown and handled during group addition.

-`afisareMuzeeSortateDupaGrupuri()` – sorts museums based on the number of tourist groups they have hosted, from most visited to least visited (excluding those with zero visits).
+`displayMuseumsSortedByGroups` – sorts museums based on the number of tourist groups they have hosted, from most visited to least visited (excluding those with zero visits).
 I implemented this using a HashMap to store each museum (key) and its visit count (value).
 The method returns a sorted list using an anonymous comparator, and the results are printed when the parser encounters the `ANALYSE MUSEUMS` command in the input file.